justinsunho/leesreview.com/content/pages/sat.md

       weeks of instruction and help</li></ul>
 signUp:
   subtitle: Reminder
-  title: Sign up for our Spring SAT program!
+  title: Sign up for our Summer SAT program!
   description: We still have in-person and online spots available for our Spring
     courses.
 Sign up today!
   buttonText: Sign Up